iameberedavid/Expresso-Customer-Churn-Challenge-On-Zindi/README.md

 ## Contact

-For questions, feedback, and collaborations, please contact [Chidiebere David Ogbonna](eberedavid326@gmail.com).
+For questions, feedback, and collaborations, please send a mail to: eberedavid326@gmail.com